Stride was discontinued as of 2021.

 As we mentioned, both Slack and Stride limit your message history in the free version.
 When using search in Slack you will see a reminder.

-Just to give you an idea of what 10K messages limit is – a team of 15 people generates around 6K messages per week.
+Just to give you an idea of what 90 days of message limit is – a team of 15 people generates around 6K messages per week.
 It means that less in two weeks they won’t be able to restore their today’s conversations.

 In Stride there’s a bigger – 25K messages limit if you don’t feel like upgrading to Standard plan.
 But, still, that’s not much.